 Some current projects cover the basic biology of gene regulation as well as genomics and synthetic biology method development.
 Other projects investigate the role of non-coding sequence variation in human disease predisposition or progression.
 Projects are highly collaborative, linking groups, both locally and internationally with domain expertise in human diseases, genome biology and synthetic biology.

 Additional supervision will be provided by Professor Tom Milne, Professor James Davies and Professor Adam Mead.

 DPhil opportunities exist for both purely computational research and for bench research.
 The computational projects would suit a candidate with a strong computer science, mathematical or statistical background and will focus on using Deep Neural Network approaches to model regulatory function in the human genome.
 No formal biological background is required, and the candidate will be trained in the analysis and interpretation of genomics and epigenomics data.
-The bench projects would suit a candidate with a biological background and the student will learn how to perform genomics methods such as ATAC-seq, ChIP-seq and RNA-seq, as well as specialist 3D genome 3C methods such as Capture-C, Tiled-C and Hi-C. Other projects leverage large-scale synthetic biology and genome editing combined with genomics.
-The candidate will be trained in the bioinformatic analysis and integration of these datasets so that the student can independently perform and analyse their own data.
+The bench projects would suit a candidate with a biological background and the student will learn how to perform genomics methods such as ATAC-seq, ChIP-seq and RNA-seq, as well as specialist 3D genome 3C methods such as Capture-C, Tiled-C and Hi-C. The group focuses on leveraging new single cell epigenetic (scATAC-seq) and multimodal technologies (scATAC-seq combined with scRNA-seq), combining these with Deep Neural network analysis.

 Students will be enrolled on the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.